 There is a limited amount of money available for students to address financial emergencies that may occur that may make it difficult for them to attend classes.
-The student should visit with the VP o Academic Affairs to receive the required application.
+The student should visit with the Dean of Academics or student services to receive the required application.